 The perceived loudness of YouTube videos can vary greatly, especially highly compressed music videos.
 To even out the loudest the YouTube Loudness standard.
 Videos uploaded since the introduction will undergo Replay Volume Normalization, also known as YouTube audio normalization.
 The intention is to improve the listening experience while watching consecutive videos on YouTube.

 Streaming services, including YouTube, are adjusting the loudness of uploaded content.
 To put it another way, if your video does not conform to the YouTube loudness standards, they will adjust it for you.
 But not necessarily in the way you want.
 This is what’s called Replay Volume Normalization or YouTube audio normalization.

-Checking my videos uploads I discovered the YouTube loudness standard started to be applied to my content sometime between 21st and 27th August 2016.
+Checking my video uploads, I discovered the YouTube loudness standard started to be applied to my content sometime between 21st and 27th August 2016.
 However, the roll-out apparently started in December 2015.
-If you regularly upload videos you can easily check when YouTube audio normalization was applied to your account.
+If you regularly upload videos, you can easily check when YouTube audio normalization was applied to your account.
 More on that later.

 If your audio is too loud, YouTube will bring it down.
 Unfortunately, the opposite is not true.
 If your audio is quieter than the ideal YouTube content loudness, YouTube does not make your audio louder.

 So, what’s the big deal about loudness on YouTube?

 If you heavily compress the dynamic range of your audio to make it sound loud.
 By the time YouTube has normalized the loudness, your audio not only is quieter, but it also has less dynamic range.
 Meanwhile, other videos with a wider dynamic will sound just as loud and sound better.